mozilla-services/pulseguardian/README.md

 ## Setup

+On Linux (or the Linux subsystem on Windows 10), you will need some system packages installed before you can install the prerequisite Python packages.
+On Ubuntu, these are

+* python
+* python-dev
+* libssl-dev
+* libffi-dev

+You will also need PostgreSQL installed in order to install the psycopg2 Python package.

 Using a virtualenv is highly recommended.
 One possible installation would be

 * Clone the repository and cd into it.